Skip to main content

 • Select the correct delimiter [ , ] or [ ; ] and make sure to select the option "convert text to numbers, dates, and formulas"

-↪️ Tip: if you are using a Mac computer, feel free to open the document in Numbers and then save it as CSV - UTF-8.
+Tip: if you are using a Macintosh computer, feel free to open the document in Numbers and then save it as CSV - UTF-8.
 This way, when you open it in Excel, you will obtain a readable format.

-Also, if you are using Google drive, the format should be correct.
-If not use one of the solutions above! ⬆️
+Also, if you are using Google Drive, the format should be correct.

 Did this answer your question?